Icelandic Art Center

-The Icelandic Art Center was founded in 2005 and is located at Lækjargata 3 in Reykjavík.

 Its main objectives are to provide an information center; promote Icelandic art and mediation to international art events; commission the Icelandic Pavilion at Venice Biennale; initiate exhibitions and conference; and have a visitor program.
 In 2007, Frida Bjørk Ingvarsdóttir was the chairwoman of the IAC.

+The Icelandic Art Center was founded in 2005.
+In 2025, it is located at Austurstræti 5 in Reykjavík.

+On 1st December 2025, a new director, Cecilie C. Ragnheiðardóttir Gaihede, will run the center.